hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-IF &lt;CONSIGNMENT.Inland mode of transport&gt; is EQUAL to '3'<br />
+IF &lt;CONSIGNMENT.Inland mode of transport&gt; is EQUAL to '3'
-THEN the first data group iteration &lt;Consignment-Departure Transport Means.Type of identification&gt;<br />
+THEN the first data group iteration &lt;Consignment-Departure Transport Means.Type of identification&gt;
-must be EQUAL to '30';<br />
+must be EQUAL to '30';
-IF &lt;CONSIGNMENT.Inland mode of transport&gt; is EQUAL to '3'<br />
+IF &lt;CONSIGNMENT.Inland mode of transport&gt; is EQUAL to '3'
-AND &lt;CONSIGNMENT-DEPARTURE TRANSPORT MEANS&gt; is PRESENT<br />
+AND &lt;CONSIGNMENT-DEPARTURE TRANSPORT MEANS&gt; is PRESENT
-THEN for THIS House Consignment, the first data group iteration &lt;CONSIGNMENT-HOUSE<br />
-CONSIGNMENT-DEPARTURE TRANSPORT MEANS.Type of identification&gt; must be EQUAL to '30'
+THEN for THIS House Consignment, the first data group iteration &lt;CONSIGNMENT-HOUSE CONSIGNMENT-DEPARTURE TRANSPORT MEANS.Type of identification&gt; must be EQUAL to '30'

 **Technical Description**